-Close Streams is duet originally choreographed and performed in 1983.
+Close Streams is a duet originally choreographed and performed in 1983.
 It is a viscerally intense physical work in which the two performers run for a sustained period of time in circles.

-One of Agis's early works, Close Streams was performed extensively in 1983 throughout London venues (Riverside Studios, Drill Hall, Chisenhale Dance Space, the Place), at Dartington Dance Festival and in several venues in Belgium.
+One of Agis's early works, Close Streams was performed extensively in 1983 in London venues (Riverside Studios, Drill Hall, Chisenhale Dance Space, the Place), at Dartington Dance Festival and in several venues in Belgium.
 This work also appeared in Channel 4's Monuments and Maidens programme.

 In 2018 Close Streams was reconstructed alongside Shouting Out Loud for a performance in the LEAP Festival, Liverpool.